 substantive changes to the actual text of the standard.

 What is it?
-ISO-17799 is a useful standard because it's a whole
+ISO-17799 is a useful standard because it's a whole set of

 security practices, basically a laundry list of security practices that